-Materiality Performance Materiality Basis for materiality Group £55,000 Group £41,250 2% of revenue; performance materiality (2021: £44,800) (2021: £33,600) at 75% Company £54,500 Company £40,875 50/ 6 / 111 (2021: £33,600) (2021: £25,200) 5% of net assets (capped below group materiality); performance materiality at 75%
+Materiality Performance Materiality Basis for materiality Group £54,000 Group £40,500 2% of revenue; performance materiality at 75% (2022: £55,000) (2022: £41,250) 7370 Parent Company £53,400 Parent Company £40,050 20/ of ourse area (sound below one) (2022: £54,500) (2022: £40,875) 2% of gross assets (capped below group materiality); performance materiality at 75%

 We consider revenue to be the most significant determinant of the group's financial position and performance used by shareholders as this drives profitability.
 The going concern of the group is dependent on its ability to continue to generate profits through revenue growth.
-We consider net assets to be the key determinant of the company's financial position as its underlying value is derived from the recoverability of its investment in the main trading subsidiary, Arcontech Limited.
+We consider gross assets to be the key determinant of the company's financial position as its underlying value is derived from the recoverability of its investment in the main trading subsidiary, Arcontech Limited.

-Whilst materiality for the group financial statements as a whole was set at £55,000 (2021: £44,800), materiality for the significant components was set at a level of £54,500 (2021: £40,875) with performance materiality set at 75% (2021: 75%) for group and company, a threshold considered appropriate for a group of this size and inherent risk profile.
+Whilst materiality for the group financial statements as a whole was set at £54,000 (2022: £55,000), materiality for the significant components was set at a level of £53,400 (2022: £54,500) with performance materiality set at 75% (2022: 75%) for group and company, a threshold considered appropriate for a group of this size and inherent risk profile.
 We applied the concept of materiality both in planning and performing our audit, and in evaluating the effect of misstatements.

-We agreed with the audit committee that we would report to the committee all audit differences identified during the course of our group audit in excess of £2,750 (2021: £2,240) as well as differences below these thresholds that, in our view, warranted reporting on qualitative grounds.
+We agreed with the audit committee that we would report to the committee all audit differences identified during the course of our group audit in excess of £2,700 (2022: £2,750) as well as differences below these thresholds that, in our view, warranted reporting on qualitative grounds, as well as disclosure matters that we identified when assessing the overall presentation of the financial statements.